Back to blog

 How to get started 👉 Add a Chinese Tea Brewing Class to your Chinese New Year celebrations!

-3. Exchange lucky red envelopes with your team 🧧
+3. Exchange lucky red envelopes 🧧

 The importance of these red envelopes, known as hóngbāo, isn't in the cash they contain, but actually in the color red itself.
 In Chinese and East Asian cultures, red symbolizes prosperity and good luck.